OwlAIProject/Owl/docs/ios_instructions.md

 - [Enable developer mode on your devices](https://developer.apple.com/documentation/xcode/enabling-developer-mode-on-a-device).
 This is required in order to deploy builds from Xcode.

-- On iPhone, open "Settings" and then "Privacy & Security".
-Scroll to the bottom to find the "Developer Mode" option.
+- On iPhone, open "Settings" and then *Privacy & Security*.
+Scroll to the bottom to find the *Developer Mode* option.

 <p align="center">
 <img alt="Signing & Capabilities" src="../docs/images/xcode/developer_mode_iphone.png"><br>
 <i>Location of the Developer Mode setting under Privacy & Security on iPhone.</i>
 </p>

 - On Watch, developer mode can only be enabled on the device itself, not through the iPhone companion app.
-Open "Settings" and then "Privacy & Security".
-The "Developer Mode" option is found at the bottom.
+Open *Settings* and then *Privacy & Security*.
+The *Developer Mode* option is found at the bottom.

 <p align="center">
 <img alt="Signing & Capabilities" src="../docs/images/xcode/developer_mode_watch.png"><br>